kaygrammer/alx-higher_level_programming/0x03-python-data_structures/README.md

 A list is a collection of ordered and mutable elements.
 Lists are one of the most commonly used data structures in Python They can be used to store any type of object, including integers, strings, and other lists.

+1. printing an element from a list
+2.